 Anna Calvi made a hell of a splash when she released her debut album – virtuoso guitar playing, her impressive voice, her distinct image, and the fact that she had fashioned a sonic style, too, that sounded distinctly different.
 It was a brash sound, too, and the initial songs from the second album suggested that this was something she was going to continue on it.
-Then I heard Piece by Piece – where the everything was dialed down, and the nuance of it amazed.
-She didn’t need to push to the limit, and instead by pulling back, she became even better, and at points in this song, her voice is barely above a whisper.
+Then I heard Piece by Piece – where everything was dialled down, and the nuance of it amazed me.
+She didn’t need to push to the limit, and instead, by pulling back, she became even better, and at points in this song, her voice is barely above a whisper.

 /The Quiet Silently Wait

 In some respects, Sheffield synthpop duo Promenade Cinema are best experienced listening to their albums in full, such is their continuity and careful attention to detail that makes both of their albums hang together so well.
 That said, some of their songs have been obvious standouts for some time, and to meet my one-song-per-band rule for this list, it was a tough call as to which I should feature.
 It could have been the punchy debut single Spotlight, but I ended up plumping for the dramatic sweep of The Quiet Silently Wait.
 A film noir scene in song form, as Emma pictures herself in the evening rain lit only by streetlights, the song gradually ratchets up the tension until the release of the spectacular chorus, never mind the later, howled, carried note that caps of a simply brilliant, new synthpop classic.